-The Center will register all students on the program with the local authorities in both Ecuador and Argentina.
+You must register with the U.S. Embassy upon arrival, and will receive more information and instructions during the orientation period.
 Registration makes it possible for the Embassy to assist in replacing a lost or stolen passport, to pass along an emergency message, e-mail travel and security updates and to locate you in an emergency.